Freelancer Management

 Maximize Temp Worker Success: The KEY Strategy for Recruiters & Staffing Agencies

-Maximize Temp Worker Success: The KEY Strategy for Recruiters & Staffing Agencies 2560 1707 Alicia East
+Maximize Temp Worker Success: The KEY Strategy for Recruiters & Staffing Agencies 2560 1707 PayReel

 Engaging temporary workers is a nuanced process under the best of circumstances.
 Juggling state-by-state and federal compliance with the regular burden of onboarding temp workers is one of the many reasons agencies traditionally focused on direct hires stay out of temp staffing.
 When temporary or contract workers are brought on for last-minute projects, those challenges are tenfold due to the time constraints, the amount of up-front work required to bring those workers on, and the fact that requirements vary from state to state.
-This post explores how engaging support from an Employer of Record (EOR) can help overcome these challenges and get workers onboarded and on the job quickly.
+This post explores how engaging support from an Employer of Record service (EOR) can help overcome these challenges and get workers onboarded and on the job quickly.

 Understanding the Challenges